tatumio/wordpress-plugin/README.txt

 *   Generate wallets
 *   Mint NFTs

 You are welcome to add your pull request to the [repository](https://github.com/tatumio/woocommerce-plugin).
-Or feel free to contact me via [Telegram](https://t.me/LukasKotol).
+Feel free to contact me via [Telegram](https://t.me/LukasKotol).

 == Installation ==